MewsSystems/gitbook-distributor-guide/distributor-widget/advanced-guide.md

 | language | a language code \(`xx-YY`\) |
 | currency | a currency code \(`XXX`\) |

-In addition, Distributor in multihotel mode also recoqnize:
+In addition, Distributor in multihotel mode also supports:

 | Name | Description |
 | :--- | :--- |